kobayashi/s3monkey/README.rst

 All standard library file operation modules are patched when using the provided context manager, including the built–in ``open``, ``os``, ``io``, & ``pathlib``.

+If you're interested in financially supporting Kenneth Reitz open source, consider `visiting this link <https://cash.me/$KennethReitz>`_.
+Your support helps tremendously with sustainability of motivation, as Open Source is no longer part of my day job.

 Potential Use Cases
 -------------------